Leadership Mineral Wells

 In addition, Leadership Mineral Wells is an excellent way to meet and network with other leaders with the same objective: to make a difference in the Mineral Wells area and Palo Pinto County.

-Class 20 is underwritten by Titan Bank with support from the participating individuals and businesses to be announced.
+Class 25 is underwritten by First Financial Bank with support from the participating individuals and businesses.

 Through a series of self-facilitated programs, Leadership Mineral Wells participants receive a thorough overview of local government, human needs, education, and business as it pertains to Mineral Wells and Palo Pinto County.
 Participants typically travel throughout the county and city during the course of a day, meeting with business owners, governmental officials, and agency executives.